nopsys/CogNOS/README.md

 #### 4. Build CogNOS:

-Currently, this consists of two steps: translating Slang sources to C and then building them.
+Currently, this consists of two steps:
+1. Translating Slang sources to C
+2. Build them.

 While we are trying to automate the first step, you'll still need to do some manual work.
 Open the VMMaker image from a terminal, like this:

     cd opensmalltalk-vm/image

-    ./sqlinux.201805090836/squeak BuildCogNOS.image
+    ./sqlinux.201805090836/squeak BuildCogNOS.image (on linux)
+or
+    ./Squeak64.201805090836.app/Contents/MacOS/Squeak (on OSX)

-You'll find a workspace there, where you need to execute these two lines:
+You'll find a workspace there.
+You need to execute these two lines:

     VMMaker generateSqueakNOS64VM
     VMMaker generateSqueakNOSPlugins

 If asked about overwriting files, just answer yes.
-You can quit without saving and are now ready for the second step, which is:
+You can quit the image without saving.
+We are almost ready for the second step, but before building you must inform the project where several necessary building tools reside on your system.
+In most cases you will only need to copy the default configuration file:

+    cd ../../nopsys
+    cp compilation.conf.default compilation.conf

+In case you afterwards have any building problem the best option is to check is this file is properly configured for your system.
+Now, yes, we are ready to build:

-    cd opensmalltalk-vm/platforms/nopsys
+    cd ../opensmalltalk-vm/platforms/nopsys
     make  # builds vm.obj
     make iso # builds libnopsys.lib, links it to vm.obj and generates a bootable ISO image